Abe-Pasion/hello-world/README.md

 # hello-world
-Hello World description for COP Repo and Pull Request Exercise
+Hello World description for CEN4020 Repo and Pull Request Exercise

 About Me
 Hi, my name is Abe and I am a Junior at FSU.
 GO NOLES